digitalocean/marketplace-pi-hole-vpn/README.md

 **NB:** The image has not yet been posted to the Marketplace.
 Stay tuned.
 In the meantime, you can create your own image if you like.
-See the [Create the Pi-Hole VPN Image](#create-the-pi-hole-vpn-image) section below.
+See the [Create the Pi-hole VPN Image](#create-the-pi-hole-vpn-image) section below.

 If you want to get up and running in as little time as possible: